 RLS: Definitely, yes.
 It takes a lot longer to get out there.
-You got to work at a certain circle.
-It shifts a little bit, moved off your spot.
-We have to break into a hole.
+You have to work at a certain circle.
+It shifts a little bit, moved off your spot, you have to break a new hole.
 So, it's very time consuming.

-SW: Is that anywhere dangerous?
+SW: Is it anymore dangerous?